buzzqw/TUS/OBSS/OBSSv2-eng.md

 The **fourth time** you take this Feat, Magic Proficiency requirement 14, on the *favored* Spell List, you can reroll the Magic Check once on a critical failure.

-The fifth time you take this skill, Magic Proficiency requirement 17, from the favored spell list, whenever you roll a magic check, you can skip the roll and count as having made two magical critical successes.
+The **fifth time** you take this Feat, Magic Proficiency requirement 17, on the *favored* Spell List, whenever you make a Magic Check, you can skip the roll and count as having made two Critical Magic Successes.

-The sixth time you take this skill, Magic Proficiency requirement 20, from the favored spell list, spells lower than 4th level do not cost Magic Points in their basic formulation.
+The **sixth time** you take this Feat, Magic Proficiency requirement 20, on the *favored* Spell List, spells lower than 4th level do not cost Magic Points in their basic formulation.

 **Rules**:

 - Each time the Ability is taken, after the first, two new *opposite* Spell Lists must be selected, and the casting cost for spells from these lists increases by 1.
 The Universal Spell List cannot be chosen from the *opposite* lists.
 - The *One Faith* Ability cannot be taken together with: Only Child, Potent Spells, Specialist.
-- If you use the *One Belief* skill, you cannot use the List Magical Ability (page ).
+- If you use the *One Belief* Feat, you cannot use the List Magical Ability (page ).
-- All abilities listed in the skill are cumulative.
+- All abilities listed in the Feat are cumulative.

 ## One Body, One Mind, One Spirit